shadow-1310/obsedian_notes/5-Longest Palindromic Substring.md

 #### mistakes
 - if you are doing by using count variable, then initialize count as 0 in starting of odd numbers loop and count as 1 for even number loop
 - increment count by 2 each time condition is met both for odd and even loop.
+- do not use a extra count variable for current length of palindrome, instead use index of right and left pointer
 #### code snippet
 ```python